njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 Every COVID–indicator pairing is analyzed through a standardized six-component pipeline implemented in Python using the custom `mathx` library:

-1. **Stationarity Testing:** Zivot-Andrews test, Bai-Perron multiple structural break detection, Augmented Dickey-Fuller (ADF), Kwiatkowski-Phillips-Schmidt-Shin (KPSS), and cross-validation synthesis.
-Structural break dates are identified before transformation to contextualize the stationarity regime within each pandemic phase.
+1. **Stationarity Testing:** Zivot-Andrews test, Bai-Perron multiple structural break detection, Augmented Dickey-Fuller (ADF), Kwiatkowski-Phillips-Schmidt-Shin (KPSS), and cross-validation synthesis identify structural break dates before time series transformations to contextualize the stationarity regime within each pandemic phase.

-2. **Polynomial Degree Optimization and Correlation:** AIC-minimizing polynomial degree selection with cross-validated R² and overfitting detection, followed by Pearson or Spearman correlation depending on the distributional properties of the time series pair.
+2. **Polynomial Degree Optimization and Correlation:** AIC-minimizing polynomial degree selection with cross-validated R² and overfitting detection is followed by Pearson or Spearman correlation depending on the distributional properties of the time series pair.

 3. **Granger Causality Testing:** Bidirectional tests (X→Y and Y→X) using the optimal Granger method (F-test or chi-squared) and optimal lag selected by information criteria.
 The asymmetry between directions — whether COVID data predicts economic indicators more reliably than economic indicators predict COVID data — is the primary causal test.